Education MA, Children's Learning in Informal and Formal Contexts I, 7.5 credits

 Grade scale: Three-grade scale

-The examination consists of individual writing of a text and to oral present the same.
+The examination consists of writing an individual text and presenting it orally.

 Link to grading criteria: https://www.miun.se/gradingcriteria